KrisDol/gitgud/README.md

-# gitgud
+# MatrixHandler
-A simple project to contain temporary projects
+A simple project to create C++ application for matrix calculations.